 How to Calculate Your Miles by State the Old-Fashioned Way

-You’ll need a good memory to use this method.
-That’s because you’ll have to write down your mileage for each state as you cross the borders.
-It’ll be important to double-check yourself often and keep track of the paper records as you travel across the country.
+You have to be paying attention to where you are if you’re going to figure out your IFTA report by hand..
+You have to write down your mileage for each state as you cross the borders.
+It’ll be important to double-check yourself often and keep track of the records as you travel across the country.
 You’ll also need to record gallons of fuel purchased per state to help you with the calculations.

 Make sure you’ve got your calculator, pencil and paper, a comfortable workspace, plenty of light.
 Perhaps even a bottle of aspirin and a glass of water when you sit down to do the math.
 It’s important to have good eyesight and a knack for organization to avoid costly mistakes.
 You’ll also need to keep any handwritten paper records you created while on the road, just in case the revenue people ever decide to audit you.